What is the Development School for Youth?

 "I thought that being in a professional football player would be my ticket away from the violence in my neighborhood, but the Development School for Youth helped me broaden my outlook and find out more about the business world.
 As a class we learned how to perform as professionals and young leaders and how to support each other.
 I like that the All Stars Project was looking for ordinary youth willing to take risk, and not just the best and the brightest."

 - Jorge Romero, 2012 DSY Intern at Runa, Inc.

 During the fall and spring semester DSY's leadership training is organized as a series of weekly workshops led by senior executives from some of New York City's leading corporations and law firms.
 The executives partner with the program, introducing students to the worlds of finance, culture, communications and other leading industries.
 Students learn skills such as public speaking, how to dress for success, and how to write a resume.

-Upon successfully program, students are placed in a 6-week paid summer internships provided by sponsoring companies.
+Upon successfully completing the program, students are placed in a 6-week paid summer internships provided by sponsoring companies.
 The internship gives the students the opportunity to continue to develop their leadership and professional skills.
 It also provides young people with their first professional job experience and an opportunity to connect to and be a part of the world in ways they never have.